-Climate Change likely to increase US income inequality
+Climate Change Likely to Increase US Income Inequality

-(CN) – Unmitigated climate change could increase income inequality in the United States, as new research projects poor states will face severe economic damages, while richer areas could actually stand to benefit.
+(CN) – Unmitigated climate change could increase income inequality in the United States, as new research projects poor states will face severe economic damage, while richer areas could actually stand to benefit.

 The poorest third of counties could pay as much as 20 percent of their total income if warming is not curbed, according to a study published Thursday in the journal Science.